Some parts of this blog were updated on March 14, 2018

 Retirement & Taxes

 Despite the vital importance of retirement savings, many people tend to avoid the topic.
 For some, the date seems so distant.
 For others, the date is uncomfortably close, and they’re not sure if they’re on track.
-For both groups, retirement planning can feel complicated and, well, boring.
+Throw in the possibility of early withdrawals, and retirement planning can feel complicated and, well, boring.

 But it’s pretty tough to talk about retirement without considering taxes – when you save for retirement, you need to consider the tax treatment on those accounts.